Gorillaz, the virtual band created by Damon Albarn and Jamie Hewlett, has released their ninth studio album, 'The Mountain.'

 - Indian disco artist Asha Puthli

-- Bollywood singer Asha Bhosle, who sings in Hindi on the track "The Shadowy Light."
+- Bollywood singer Asha Bhosle, who sings in Hindi on "The Shadowy Light."

 - Argentine rapper Trueno